-Basic introduction to the aspects of animal science, concentrating on products, reproduction, genetics, anatomy, basic production in cattle, sheep, swine, and dairy.
-Fall term.
+Basic introduction to the aspects of animal science, concentrating on products, reproduction, genetics, anatomy, basic production in cattle, sheep, swine and dairy.
+(3-3)

-Ag 102 Principles of Crop Production (3-3) 4
+AG 102 Principles of Crop Production

-Basic principles of crop production, concentrating on growth, development, management, utilization, and cultural practices dealing mainly with the crops of Colorado.
-Winter term of odd numbered years.
+Basic principles of crop production, concentrating on growth, development, management, utilization and cultural practices dealing mainly with the crops of Colorado.
+(3-3)

-Ag 150 Farm Records and Accounts (3-0) 3
+AG 150 Farm Records and Accounts

 This course is designed to give proficiency in keeping farm records for income tax and management purposes.
-Fall term.

-Ag 180 Sustainable Agriculture (3-0) 3
+(3-0)